NadimGhaznavi/kb/pages/Git.md

 ---

-# See the Details of a Commit
+# Retrieve Past Commit Info

 Use the Git *commit tag*.
 See the [Print a List of Repository Changes](#print-a-list-of-repository-commits) section to get a list of commit tags.